cambiotraining/hpc-intro/materials/03-slurm.md

 ### Exercise: SLURM environment variables

 :::{.callout-exercise}
-Before starting this exercise:

-- Make sure you are in the workshop folder (`cd ~/rds/hpc-work/hpc_workshop`).
+Before starting this exercise make sure you are in the workshop folder (`cd ~/rds/hpc-work/hpc_workshop`).
-- Activate a software environment needed for the exercise (we will cover the details in the [Software Management](04-software.md) chapter): `mamba activate base`
-  - Your prompt should now start with the prefix `(base)`

-The R script used in the previous exercise supports parallelisation of some of its internal computations.
+The Python script used in the previous exercise supports parallelisation of some of its internal computations.
 The number of CPUs used by the script can be modified using the `--ncpus` option.
-For example `pi_estimator.R --nsamples 200 --ncpus 2` would use two CPUs.
+For example `pi_estimator.py --nsamples 200 --ncpus 2` would use two CPUs.

 1. Modify your submission script (`job_scripts/estimate_pi.sh`) to:
     <!-- 1.
 Use the `traininglarge` partition (the nodes in the default `training` partition only have 2 CPUs). -->
-    1. Use the `$SLURM_CPUS_PER_TASK` variable to set the number of CPUs used by `pi_estimator.R` (and ensure you have set `--nsamples 200` as well).
+    1. Use the `$SLURM_CPUS_PER_TASK` variable to set the number of CPUs used by `pi_estimator.py` (and ensure you have set `--nsamples 200` as well).
-    1. Request 3 CPUs and 9G of RAM memory for the job.
+    2. Request 3 CPUs and 9G of RAM memory for the job.
-    1. Bonus (optional): use `echo` within the script to print a message indicating the job number (SLURM's job ID is stored in the variable `$SLURM_JOB_ID`).
+    3. Bonus (optional): use `echo` within the script to print a message indicating the job number (SLURM's job ID is stored in the variable `$SLURM_JOB_ID`).
 2. Submit the job again but this time requesting 8 CPUs.
 Make a note of each job's ID.
 3. Check how much time each job took to run (using `seff JOBID`).
 Did increasing the number of CPUs shorten the time it took to run?